Buy Kintsugi and see how it is made

 Be Aware of Kintsugi / Kintsukuroi imitations:

-When choosing kintsugi art, note that there are other imitated implementation methods of Kintsugi as shown below.
+When choosing Kintsugi art, note that there are other imitated implementation methods of Kintsugi as shown below.

 A) Kintsugi imitation: using gold paint brushed over the seam kintsugi - gold paint